saraeloop/noesis/ROADMAP.md

 - Signed releases with enforced replay gates and migration reporting.
 - Prompt provenance shipped as an experimental, opt-in artifact (ADR-005 v1.1); adapters/UI remain out of scope.

+### Current Status (at a glance)

+- ✅ Prompt provenance v1.1 (experimental, opt-in) shipped with schema/modes/tests.
+- ✅ Minimal-mode deterministic goldens + replay comparator (`diagnostics replay`); veto scenario determinism covered in tests.
+- ✅ ADR-001 Accepted; session API documented.
+- ⚠️ Determinism drill: CI replay gate still needed (golden/regression wired into CI).
+- ⚠️ Session GA proof: threading/ownership/reentrancy tests added; keep them enforced in CI.
+- ⚠️ Real LLM example missing: no checked-in live-model run that passes replay.

+### v1.0.0 — Definition of Done (Remaining Work)

+Noēsis v1.0.0 is considered **complete** when all of the following are true:

+1. **Determinism Drill is a CI Gate**
+   - A vetoed episode golden is checked in (non-minimal mode).
+   - `noesis diagnostics replay` is wired into CI to replay goldens and fail on drift across `summary.json`, `state.json`, `events.jsonl`, and `manifest.json`.

+2. **NoesisSession GA is Verified, Not Just Documented**
+   - Threading / ownership / reentrancy tests for `NoesisSession` are present and run in CI (parallel sessions, reuse semantics, no global state leaks).
+   - ADR-001 remains Accepted and matches the behaviour enforced by these tests.

+3. **Real LLM Example Has a Passing Golden**
+   - At least one checked-in example uses a real LLM-backed agent/graph, emits the full artifact suite, and its recorded run passes the determinism replay gate in CI.

+Once these three conditions are met, the Noēsis runtime and artifact model are considered **v1.0.0-complete**.
+Further work (curriculum runner, dashboards, expanded prompt provenance, etc.) is tracked under v1.1+ and is not blocking GA.

 ### Phase Sequence

 ---